Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

     ##
     ## Number of Fisher Scoring iterations: 4

-In both bar plot (or data set) and logistic regression, compared to `historygood`, `historypoor` decreases default probability, and `historyterrible` further decreases default probability.
+In both the bar plot (or the data set) and the logistic regression, compared to `historygood`, `historypoor` decreases the default probability, and `historyterrible` further decreases the default probability.

 This relationship is counter-intuitive, probably resulting from the inappropriate sampling process.
 To improve the sampling scheme, the bank